timmyjose-study/design-patterns-in-java/README.md

 ## Design Patterns in Java

 This repository contains implementations of the original 23 design patterns (as listed out in the Gang of Four book), in Java, as a sort of *aide memoire*.
-As such, the examples are kept as simple as possible, and the ideas themselves are a mixture of orginal as well as from sundry sources.
+As such, the examples are kept as simple as possible, and the ideas themselves are a mixture of orginal as well as from sundry sources (tutorialspoint, wikipedia et al).

 ### Creational